5G will launch this autumn for BT Plus and BT Business customers.

 5G is a new type of wireless communication.
-If you use a smartphone to connect to the internet while you're out and about, you’ll typically use 4G.
-5G (or fifth generation) is the next of mobile network, offering a faster and more stable mobile connection on-the-go.
+If you use a smartphone to connect to the internet while you're out and about, you’ll typically use 4G, 5G is the next generation of mobile technology, providing a more reliable experience in busy areas at peak times.
+Better average speeds will mean customers can download content even faster, and enjoy more instantaneous connections thanks to reduced latency.

-The BT Group has been working for years with partners on 5G research and trials to help bring it to the UK and 5G is finally set to launch on the new 3.4Ghz frequency later this month.
+The BT Group has been working for years with partners on 5G research and trials to help bring it to the UK.
+5G uses the new 3.4Ghz frequency.

 What are the advantages of 5G over 4G?

-5G means faster data speeds: 5G networks are around 10x faster than 4G, meaning data is transferred more quickly, bringing faster uploads and downloads for things like movies, music, photos and more.
+5G means faster data speeds: 5G networks are around 10x faster than 4G, meaning data is transferred more quickly, bringing faster downloads for things like movies, music, photos and more.

 5G has lower latency: Latency is the time between an action being performed (such as a player pressing a trigger in a video game, or a viewer hitting Play on a movie) and the response.
 5G has a latency speed of under 1 millisecond, in contrast to 19 milliseconds with 4G.
 This means faster responses in gaming and playing things like movies.
 The video below by Ericsson - one of BT’s partners - explains how it works.